EricZhengAZ/Lable-Track1EC601/README.md

 # How to use
 To build our project open the folder MVP Android App\tensorflow-master\tensorflow\examples\android with Android studio.
 All the dependacies should download automatically and the App will be ready to be installed.

+iOS_app is a template to show the basic ideas about training models.